CharliePalm/Francis/README.md

 There's a bug that causes Francis to short circuit when there are multiple extremely complicated helper function calls in if statements.
 I've been able to get around it, but please submit a bug report if you're able to replicate.

-There's an issue with Notion
+There's an issue with Notion that arises when pasting extremely complicated formulas in from Francis where prop("property name") fields aren't read correctly.
+I've gotten around this by just typing a space after pasting.

 ## Reporting Bugs